Coco Rocha: Recognition

 In November 2010, she was awarded the Seventeen Body Peace award by Seventeen magazine.
 Rocha had contributed a number of articles to the magazine on the topic of girls' body image and self-esteem.
 On February 14, 2011, she was awarded the Elle Style award for 'Model of the Year' by Boy George in London.

 On June 16, 2011, Rocha and husband James Conran both received awards for their philanthropic work at the Pay It Fashion Forward event in Manhattan.
 In 2012, Vogue Paris declared her one of the top 30 models of the 2000s.

 On February 1, 2014, Rocha was awarded the "Model of the Year Award" at the Canadian Arts and Fashion Awards in Toronto, Canada.
 On April 24, 2014, she received the prestigious Vienna Fashion Award as Style Icon at a lavish ceremony at Vienna's Museumsquartier.
 In 2019, she was awarded the Identities Leadership in the Arts Award at Harvard University.

-Rocha received the Women's Entrepreneurship Day Organization's Fashion Pioneer Award at the United Nations in 2022, celebrating her as a trailblazer and innovator in her field.
-The prestigious award, also recognized by the US Congress, highlights women entrepreneurs and the meaningful impact they are having on the world.